top of page

 Assessment

-Students will be assessed regularly in order to monitor their progress through qualitative methods, collecting and evaluating journals & workbooks, posing questions and self assessment.
+Students are assessed regularly in order to monitor their progress through qualitative methods, collecting and evaluating journals & workbooks, posing questions and self assessment.
 Older children complete essays, projects and spelling bees to gain mastery.
 We will present progress reports throughout the year, and have student-parent-teacher conferences to share insights.

 Here is some information about learning through play from Forest School Canada: